-Following on from my recent Lunch Box Food Ideas series, I thought it would be a good idea to bring all the information together in one blog post to create a useful mix-and-match food ideas resource.
+Following on from my recent Lunch Box Ideas series, I thought it would be a good idea to bring all the information together in one blog post to create a useful mix-and-match lunch box food ideas resource.
 As you may remember, I covered the five main food groups; starchy foods, vegetables, non-dairy proteins, fruit and dairy.
-I shared twelve food ideas for each food group, making a total of sixty different lunch box foods.
+I shared twelve food ideas for each food group, making a total of sixty different child friendly lunch box foods.

 If you pack one food from every food group in each lunch box that you make, and vary one item each time, there’s (according to my mathematician brother) a total of 248,832 possible food combinations!
 I think that’s enough to keep anyone going for a school year or two!

 You can use the lists below to help you create a healthy, balanced lunch box, by choosing one food from each of the five food groups to be included in each lunch that you make.
 You can of course include more than one food from any category (I usually try to include at least two vegetables for example).
 I created this method for myself based on the UK’s Eatwell Plate recommendations, and I find it helps me enormously when deciding what foods to buy and what foods to pack on any one day.